thinhphucnguyen/thinhphucnguyen/README.md

-# Hi, I'm Thinh Phuc
+# Hi, I'm Thinh Phuc!

-I'm a Master's student in Electrical & Computer Engineering at Boston University.
-I like building things that live at the intersection of hardware and software—whether it's embedded systems, chip design, or teaching machines to see and learn.
+Master's student in ECE at Boston University.
+I build things at the intersection of hardware and software—embedded systems, chips, and ML that runs on real hardware.

 ---

-## Currently Working On
+## 🛠️ Currently Working On

-**Pokemon RPG on BeagleBone** — Full-featured game with battle systems and PvP multiplayer, built with Qt/C++ for embedded hardware.
+**Pokemon RPG on BeagleBone** — Full battle system and PvP multiplayer in Qt/C++ running on embedded Linux.

-**Multi-Drone Exploration** — Autonomous drones using reinforcement learning to navigate and explore unknown environments.
+**Multi-Drone Exploration** — Autonomous drones using RL to explore unknown environments.

-**Computational Imaging** — Deconvolution algorithms, PSF analysis, and solving inverse problems in optical systems.
+**Computational Imaging** — Deconvolution algorithms and inverse problems in optical systems.

 ---

-## Tech I Use
+## 💻 Tech Stack

 **Hardware/Systems** — C • C++ • ARM • Linux Kernel • FPGA • Verilog
 **ML/Vision** — Python • PyTorch • OpenCV • CUDA • MATLAB